quicwg/base-drafts/draft-ietf-quic-http.md

 A PRIORITY frame identifies a request to priotize, and a request upon which that request is dependent.
-A request is identified by the stream ID of a request when the corresponding PUSH or PUSH_DEPENDENT flags are cleared.
-Setting the PUSH or PUSH_DEPENDENT flag causes the frame to identify a PUSH_PROMISE that is carried on a response stream (see {{stream-push}} for details).
+A request is identified by the stream ID of a request when the corresponding PUSH or PUSH_DEPENDENT flag is not set.
+Setting the PUSH or PUSH_DEPENDENT flag causes the frame to identify a PUSH_PROMISE using a Push ID (see {{frame-push-promise}} for details).

-A PRIORITY frame MAY identify no request by using a stream ID of 0.
-The corresponding PUSH or PUSH_DEPENDENT flag MUST be cleared if a stream ID of 0 is used.
+A PRIORITY frame MAY identify no request by using a stream ID of 0; as in
+{{!RFC7540}}, this makes the request dependent on the root of the dependency tree.

 A PRIORITY frame that does not reference a request MUST be treated as a HTTP_MALFORMED_PRIORITY error, unless it references stream ID 0.
-A PRIORITY that sets a PUSH or PUSH_DEPENDENT flag, but then references stream ID 0 in the corresponding field MUST be treated as a HTTP_MALFORMED_PRIORITY error.
+A PRIORITY that sets a PUSH or PUSH_DEPENDENT flag, but then references a non-existent Push ID MUST be treated as a HTTP_MALFORMED_PRIORITY error.

-The length of a PRIORITY frame is determined by its flags.
-A PRIORITY frame is nine octets in length, plus two for each of the PUSH and PUSH_DEPENDENT flags that are set.
-A PRIORITY frame with a length that doesn't match its flags MUST be treated as a connection error of type HTTP_MALFORMED_PRIORITY.
+The length of a PRIORITY frame is 9 octets.
+A PRIORITY frame with any other length MUST be treated as a connection error of type HTTP_MALFORMED_PRIORITY.

 ### RST_PUSH {#frame-rst-push}